 Based on my conversation with my vet, she says that many causes of malocclusion occur when the cat is still a kitten and during the baby teeth phase.

 This condition is problematic for cats because the tooth or teeth that are misaligned can rub or penetrate your cat’s gum tissue or lips.
 Doing so can be painful to your cat and affect its appetite.
+Having extra teeth is more surface area for bacteria and plaque to accumulate.

 How Do I Know If My Cat’s Mouth Hurts?